szaydel/integraty/docs/integraty/extprog.md

 ```

 Select multiple fields within the 'slc_range' range from each line
-from stderr, after splitting the line on 'sep'.
+from stderr, after splitting the line on `sep`.

 #### Arguments